 Outcomes defining the new face of Dubai Real Estate

-Having considered the victory of World EXPO 2020 the two premier real estate consultancies, CBRE (US consultancy) and Jones Lang LaSalle (international real estate consultancy) have predicted the new face of Dubai real estate sector.
-After in depth analysis of current market trends they revealed some facts to guide investors, buyers and landlord.
-Despite winning the bid of world event, Dubai real estate has already showed good progress.
+Having considered the victory of World EXPO 2020 the two premier real estate consultancies, CBRE (US consultancy) and Jones Lang LaSalle (international real estate consultancy) have predicted the new face of the Dubai real estate sector.
+After in-depth analysis of current market trends, they revealed some facts to guide investors, buyers, and landlords.
+Despite winning the bid of the world event, Dubai real estate has already shown good progress.
 Significant rises in property price and rent have already been observed in all prime neighborhoods of Dubai.

-What are most benefited business sectors of Dubai?
+What are the most benefited business sectors of Dubai?

-Robertson, the regional head of Jones Lang LaSalle (JLL) mentioned that the mega event will not benefit all sectors of market to same extent.
-The most benefited sectors after residential and retail segments are the hotel, tourism, trade and logistic sectors.
-Emphasizing on the consequences of the success of EXPO’s 2020 bid, JLL has notified everyone that in order to enjoy long term benefits to the economy and real estate market, entrepreneurs have to handle the short term impact carefully.
-JLL also revealed that real estate sector will be in focus from 2014 to 2019.
-Market study also revealed that developers, who have major land holdings around Dubai World Central, are set to inaugurate construction work on mega projects in coming months for completing them to deliver before 2020.
-Well planned infrastructure and real estate project investments proffer remarkable growth opportunities for other related industries like tourism, manufacturing, media and education.
+Robertson, the regional head of Jones Lang LaSalle (JLL) mentioned that the mega event will not benefit all sectors of the market to some extent.
+The most benefited sectors after residential and retail segments are the hotel, tourism, trade, and logistic sectors.
+Emphasizing the consequences of the success of EXPO’s 2020 bid, JLL has notified everyone that in order to enjoy long term benefits to the economy and real estate market, entrepreneurs have to handle the short term impact carefully.
+JLL also revealed that the real estate sector will be in focus from 2014 to 2019.
+The market study also revealed that developers, who have major landholdings around Dubai World Central, are set to inaugurate construction work on mega projects in the coming months for completing them to deliver before 2020.
+Well planned infrastructure and real estate project investments proffer remarkable growth opportunities for other related industries like tourism, manufacturing, media, and education.
 Besides completing mega real estate projects before this event, Emirate is also focusing to upgrade existing infrastructure.
-The major example of such infrastructure projects is extension of Dubai Metro Purple Line.
+The major example of such infrastructure projects is an extension of the Dubai Metro Purple Line.
 The overall market optimism has efficiently dragged investors to make long term investments in iconic real estate projects.
-Instead of sprouting new investment opportunities, substantial rises in asking price and rents for land plots, villas and apartments have also been observed in projects near to EXPO site i.e. Dubai World Central and Jebel Ali Area.
-The possibility for rise in asset prices near the site of EXPO has already been predicted by our residential real estate agent Naveed Khan.
+Instead of sprouting new investment opportunities, substantial rises in asking price and rents for land plots, villas, and apartments have also been observed in projects near to the EXPO site i.e. Dubai World Central and Jebel Ali Area.
+The possibility for rising in asset prices near the site of EXPO has already been predicted by our residential real estate agent Naveed Khan.
 According to his estimate

-“If Expo 2020 is confirmed, I expect some price increases specifically prices in the Dubai Word Central area.”
+“If Expo 2020 is confirmed, I expect some price increases specifical prices in the Dubai Word Central area.”

 Why asset rents show more stability as compared to prices?